yungshenglu/grpc-practice/CONTRIBUTING.md

-# Contributing
+# How to Contribute

-Thanks for contributing *grpc-practice*.
-The following steps are show how to contribute to *grpc-practice*.
+I'd love to accept your patches and contributions to this project.
+There are just a few small guidelines you need to follow.
 Please read the following content before contributing.
 Thanks for your cooperation.

 ## About Pull Requests